Lots of factors can influence how likely it is for you or your partner to become pregnant.

 Ovulation prediction kits

-You can buy ovulation prediction kits from the pharmacy but they can be expensive.
-They test your urine to detect changes in hormone levels that show when you are ovulating.
+You can buy ovulation prediction kits from the pharmacy.
+But these can be expensive.
+They test your urine with the aim of detecting changes in hormone levels that show when your are ovulating.

 When to talk to your GP